 MINOR: Geology 105, 215, 235, and any other two courses in Geology to be selected with department approval.

 WRITING REQUIREMENT: Students majoring in Geology will satisfy the final component of Occidental College's college-wide writing requirement by submitting a portfolio of at least two papers from any of the intermediate- or advanced-level writing-intensive Geology courses normally required for the major (or appropriate course work).
 Students should familiarize themselves with the departmental requirement at the time of declaring the major.
 See the Writing Requirement and consult the department chair for additional information.

-COMPREHENSIVE REQUIREMENT: The senior comprehensive project is based on research conducted under the supervision of Department faculty or in an off-campus summer research program or field camp.
+COMPREHENSIVE REQUIREMENT: The comprehensive requirement in Geology is met by a passing grade on the senior comprehensive project.
+The senior comprehensive project is based on research conducted under the supervision of Department faculty or in an off-campus summer research program or field camp.
 This project can be started as early as the Junior year and typically involves field or laboratory work during the summer between Junior and Senior years.
 Seniors are expected to present their research orally and submit a written thesis by Spring Break.
 During the Fall semester of senior year, all Geology majors attend a senior seminar (Geology 490 or equivalent).
 A major goal of these meetings is to help students make timely progress on their comprehensive projects.

 HONORS: Students with a GPA of at least 3.25 are eligible to graduate with honors in geology.
 For these students, a larger senior thesis is planned, and students start their research earlier than the fall of their senior year.
 For this extra work, the honors student receives additional course credit beyond credit for comprehensives.
 Refer also to the general College policies regarding the Honors Program.